-In this work we present a computational study of the small strain mechanics of freestanding ultrathin CNT films under in-plane loading.
+In this work, we present a computational study of the small strain mechanics of freestanding ultrathin carbon nanotube (CNT) films under in-plane loading.
 The numerical modeling of the mechanics of representatively large specimens with realistic micro- and nanostructure is presented.
 Our simulations utilize the scalable implementation of the mesoscopic distinct element method of the waLBerla multi-physics framework.
 Within our modeling approach, CNTs are represented as chains of interacting rigid segments.
-Neighboring segments in the chain are connected with elastic bonds, resolving tension, bending, shear and torsional deformations.
-These bonds represent a covalent bonding within CNT surface and utilize Enhanced Vector Model (EVM) formalism.
-Segments of the neighboring CNTs interact with realistic coarse-grained anisotropic vdW potential, enabling relative slip of CNTs in contact.
+Neighboring segments in the chain are connected with elastic bonds, resolving tension, bending, shear, and torsional deformations.
+These bonds represent a covalent bonding within the CNT surface and utilize enhanced vector model (EVM) formalism.
+Segments of the neighboring CNTs interact with realistic coarse-grained anisotropic van der Waals potential, enabling a relative slip of CNTs in contact.
 The advanced simulation technique allowed us to gain useful insights on the behavior of CNT materials.
-It was established that the energy dissipation during CNT sliding leads to extended load transfer that conditions size independent, material-like mechanical response of the weakly bonded assemblies of CNTs.
+It was established that the energy dissipation during CNT sliding leads to extended load transfer that conditions size-independent, material-like mechanical response of the weakly bonded assemblies of CNTs.